DanteTheEgregore/smithy/README.md

 ### Info

 Scoop Bucket with some useful tools.
 See https://scoop.sh for installation info.
+To submit a request please create an issue.

 ### Installation